dbt-opiner/dbt-opiner/README.md

 Keywords are not case sensitive.

 #### **O003 all columns must have description** [[source](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/opinions/O003_all_columns_must_have_description.py)]
-Applies to: .sql files, dbt models nodes
-All columns must have a description.
+Applies to: dbt models when either sql or yaml files are changed All columns must have a description.
 Empty descriptions are not allowed.

 #### **O004 model should have unique key** [[source](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/opinions/O004_model_should_have_unique_key.py)]
-Applies to: .sql files, dbt models nodes
-Models should have a unique key defined in the config block of the model.
+Applies to: dbt models when sql files are changed Models should have a unique key defined in the config block of the model.
 This is useful to enforce the uniqueness of the model and to make the granularity of the model explicit.

 ### Adding custom opinions